 TRAVEL IDEAS: MAY

 An impressive 42% of Namibia has protected wilderness and the country boasts some vast, spectacularly beautiful landscapes of which Kaokoland may be the most incredible of them all.
 It’s a land characterised by rolling dunes, rocky mountains and desert plains all crisscrossed by ancient, dry riverbeds - the roads of the area and temporary Himba settlements dot the landscape.
-In a new joint venture between Natural Selection, the local communities and Dr Julian Fennessy, Africa's foremost giraffe expert, Hoanib Valley Camp will open in May 2018.
+In a new joint venture between Natural Selection, the local communities and Dr Julian Fennessy, Africa's foremost giraffe expert, Hoanib Valley Camp opened in May 2018.
 Located in the Sesfontein Community Conservancy, the camp sits on the banks of the Obias River, just outside the private 500 square kilometres Palmwag Concession and overlooks the ephemeral Hoanib River that teems with resident elephant.
 From camp, guests can track elusive desert-adapted lion, elephant and black rhino, enjoy cultural experiences and discover more about Fennessy‘s work at the Giraffe Conservation Foundation.
 Hoanib Valley’s six guest tents will be raised on large decks, all with views out to the Hoanib River valley beyond (artist rendering below).
 Natural Selection have sourced locally wherever possible, working with local craftsmen from the Rundu carpenters, Himba carvers and basket weavers via the Omba project in Windhoek.
-We are also super excited about Ultimate Safaris newest venture, SOSSUS UNDER CANVAS, an 8 tent exclusive use camp set to open in April in the Greater Sossusvlei-Namib Landscape.
+We are also super excited about Ultimate Safaris newest venture, SOSSUS UNDER CANVAS, an 8 tent exclusive use camp set in the Greater Sossusvlei-Namib Landscape.
 Located on the private 24,000 hectare Neuhof Nature Reserve, only 30 minutes’ drive from Sossusvlei, it is home to some of largest concentrations of wildlife in the area, including Oryx, Springbok, Hartmann’s Mountain Zebra, Burchell’s Zebra, Kudu, Hartebeest, Giraffe, Steenbok, Klipspringer, Bat-eared Fox, and Aardwolf, as well as predators such as Leopard, Cheetah and Spotted Hyena.
 Activities will include visits to Sossusvlei and general exploration of the private Neuhof Nature Reserve on walks and nature drives, magic moments in desert pools, star gazing, the stellar escape sleep out, as well as a trails camp offering a multi-day walking safari.

 Ladakh is often referred to as ‘Little Tibet’ nestled in the far north of India scaling over 3,500 meters with picture perfect snow capped mountains and deep turquoise lakes.
 Come May, the cold winter draws to an end, bringing in clear skies and bright sunshine.
 A village walk with Shakti Ladakh takes you on a journey into the heart of rural life in remote mountain regions, along with local porters and your guide, staying in traditional (yet comfortable and stylish) village houses along the way.
 Itineraries start from Leh (a short flight from Delhi) and once acclimatised it’s off into village life taking in mesmerising mountain scenery, charming monasteries and winding rivers leading into glacial streams.